pkgxdev/pkgx/README.md

 after project homepages because then you just google it and there’s no ambiguity).

-If you prefer we also support extracting your deps from a markdown table in under a `# Dependencies` section in your `README.md`.
+If you prefer we also support extracting your deps from a markdown table under a `# Dependencies` section in your `README.md`:

 ```sh
 $ cat <<EOF >>my-project/README.md